scikit-hep/histbook/README.rst

 .. inclusion-marker-1-5-do-not-remove

-A histogram is a way to visualize the distribution of a dataset via aggregation: rather than plotting data points individually, we count how many fall within a set of abutting intervals and plot those counts.
-The resulting plot approximates the distribution from which the data were derived (`see Wikipedia <https://en.wikipedia.org/wiki/Histogram>`_ for details).
+A histogram is a way to visualize the distribution of a dataset via aggregation: rather than plotting data points individually, we count how many fall within a set of abutting intervals and plot those totals.
+The resulting plot approximates the distribution from which the data were derived (`see Wikipedia for details <https://en.wikipedia.org/wiki/Histogram>`__).

 The **histbook** package defines, fills, and visualizes histograms of Numpy data.
 Its capabilities extend considerably beyond the `numpy.histogram <https://docs.scipy.org/doc/numpy/reference/generated/numpy.histogram.html>`_ function included in Numpy, as it was designed to serve the needs of particle physicists.
 Particle physicists have been analyzing data with histograms for decades and have strict requirements on a histogramming package: